EWOT vs HBOT: Which Oxygen Therapy Fits Your Health and Recovery Goals?

 How soon can I expect results?

-With HBOT, measurable changes often appear after 10-20 sessions.
-With EWOT, stamina and energy boosts can show up within weeks for those using it as a conditioning tool.
+With HBOT, measurable change often appears after 10 to 20 sessions, reflecting the time needed for angiogenesis and tissue repair.
+With EWOT, stamina and energy changes can show up within a few weeks for people using it as a conditioning tool.
+Neither is instant, and both work best when tracked against a clear baseline rather than judged by impression alone.

 Do I need a doctor’s referral for both?